 Execute script and bulk operations are intended for different uses.
 For example, although you can build a script that inserts many rows into the database, you could not conveniently provide dynamic parameters to the script.
 Also, you need to ensure that the script protects against a SQL injection attack.

-Executing a select statement in a script, although possible, returns no data and poses a data input problem; therefore, doing so makes no sense.
+Executing a select statement in a script returns no data and poses a data input problem.